CtrlK

 Trigger Term Quality

 Excellent coverage of natural trigger terms including 'custom deployment', 'choose version', 'select SKU', 'set capacity', 'configure content filter', 'RAI policy', 'advanced deployment', 'PTU deployment', 'provisioned throughput'.
-These are terms users would naturally use when requesting these actions.
+These are terms users would naturally use when requesting these capabilities.

 3 / 3